Avoid performance issues with JsonSerializer by reusing the same JsonSerializerOptions instance

 }

-One way to reuse the same options instance and avoid performance penalty is to use a static field to store it:
+One way to reuse the same options instance and avoid the performance penalty is to store it in a static field:

 C#